What is IoT Connectivity? How Does It Work?

 Connectivity choices depend on many issues related to the area range of the network, power consumption by the device, bandwidth requirement, and the usage scenario.
 It would use Wi-Fi to cover a small distance while providing high-speed data in the smart home.

 When applied in industrial IoT systems, the devices disposed over greater distances connect through low-power wide-area networks (LPWAN) like LoRaWA.
-The flexibility of IoT connectivity allows it to reach smart cities, factories, and remote agricultural fields.
+The flexibility of IoT connectivity solutions allows it to reach smart cities, factories, and remote agricultural fields.

 How Does it Work?

-• Sensors and Actuators: Sensors measure data from the environment, and sometimes actuators may actuate processes.
-For example, a temperature sensor can pick up data about temperature while an actuator starts the HVAC systems by following that data.
+Sensors measure data from the environment, and sometimes actuators may actuate processes.
+For example, an IoT sensor monitors temperature while an actuator starts the HVAC systems by following that data.

-• Gateways: These act as intermediary functions, translating data between the various devices, networks, and the cloud.
+These act as intermediary functions, translating data between the various devices, networks, and the cloud.
 Each gateway device collects data from devices locally and relays that to the cloud servers.

-• Cloud Platforms: IoT platforms, such as AWS IoT or Microsoft Azure IoT Hub, will process the data for storage and analytics.
+Connectivity hubs, such as AWS IoT or Microsoft Azure IoT Hub, will process the data for storage and analytics.

-IoT Connectivity Technologies
+Types of IoT Connectivity Technologies

 1. Wi-Fi: